-To travel on public transport, you'll need a SUBE travelcard, which you can pick one up from our Tourist Assistance Centers, at subte stations and at many kiosks throughout the city.
-Simple charge the card with credit and you're ready to travel.
+To travel on public transport, you'll need a SUBE travelcard, which you can get from one of our Tourist Assistance Centers, subte stations and many kiosks throughout the city.
+Simply charge the card with credit and you're ready to travel.
 To check the best way to get from A to B, download the free app Cómo Llego for your smartphone.
-To get to the city from the airports you can use the ArBus shuttle.

 Another good way to get around is by bicycle.
 The city has one of the world's biggest networks of cycle lanes and a free 24-hour public bikeshare scheme called EcoBici.

 Download our app BA Turismo to find out about the city's highlights - it has information on more than 500 attractions, including places to eat, with geolocation and recommended itineraries.
 You can also organise your itinerary using our online planner to check what's happening in the city in real time, and you can book tours and experiences through our official online travel shop BA Tours.

 Be sure to check out our suggested itineraries for 24 hours, 48 hours or a week in the city, depending on the length of your stay.
 These circuits combine the history of Plaza de Mayo, the gastronomy of Puerto Madero, the traditions of the Caminito and the style of Palermo, among other highlights.

 The city tourist board runs more than 50 guided tours, from walking tours to more adventurous options, and many of them are offered in English.